Spread of the corona virus in MozambiqueCurrently: 1.7 new infections per day per 100,000 inhabitants

-The inhabitants of Mozambique are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Mozambique are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By December 1st, 2020, 15701 infected persons and 131 deaths have been reported in the country.
-The first confirmed infections were reported on March 23rd, 2020, which is the date of the official notification.
+By March 1st, 2021, 59350 infected persons and 641 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on September 29th with 305 new infected persons.

 Weight and size

 |Weight||59.2 kg||56.2 kg|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 In Mozambique, 14.4% of all over 15-year-olds are still smokers.